After a motorcycle accident in Michigan, an injured rider may be able to recover lost wages if the crash caused missed work or reduced income.

 Can Lost Wages Be Recovered Without Going to Court?

 Yes, in many cases, lost wages and income can be recovered through a settlement without filing a lawsuit.
-If liability is clear and your documentation is strong, the at-fault driver’s insurance company may include your lost income in a negotiated settlement along with your medical expenses and other damages.
+If liability is clear and your documentation is strong, the at-fault driver’s insurance company may include your lost income in a negotiated settlement along with your medical expenses and other damages that are part of a motorcycle accident compensation claim.

 Why Legal Help Matters for Lost Wages and Income Claims